marcelbeumer/crispy-octo-goggles/streamproc/README.md

 First, you need to decide if you want to rebuild in the docker container on the cluster or on your local machine.

-When you want to rebuild in the docker container you will to mount the source tree from your local machine to the k3d cluster and containers.
+When you want to rebuild in the docker container you will to mount the source tree from your local machine to the cluster and containers.
 You then create a separate "dev target" in each Dockerfile that watches the source tree (using [watchexec](https://watchexec.github.io) is recommended), rebuilds from source and restarts the service, or just `go run` from source and restart on change.
 The advantage is that you don't need to do cross compilation _for_ the container, but the downside is that you need to mount the source tree, which can become a performance issue.

-When you want to rebuild on your local machine (_for_ the docker container) you will need to mount the local build artifacts to your k3d cluster and containers.
+When you want to rebuild on your local machine (_for_ the docker container) you will need to mount the local build artifacts to your cluster and containers.
 Also for this solution your create a separate "dev target" in each Dockerfile that watches the binary (build artifact(s)) and restarts the service on change (also here running [watchexec](https://watchexec.github.io) in the container is recommended).
 The local machine then needs to correctly cross compile for the container (`GOOS=<os> GOARCH=<arch> go build`).
 The advantage is that file watching will not become a performance issue, but the downside is that you need to manage your cross compilation (and OS/arch detection) in scripts.

 ## TODO

 - Implement db storage for consumer-high|low
 - Implement aggregator
 - Implement simple web ui
-- Write script for kind as alt for k3d